28 February, 2022

 Twenty years ago (even 10 years ago) the majority of people in the west would have been undividedly horrified by what the brutal fundamentalists of Hamas have done.
 And by what they self-recorded as evidence.
 Hamas is very canny.
 It has co-opted language used by the progressive left to justify the mass slaughter of 1200+ people and to excuse a war that has left many thousands of Palestinians dead.
 Lefties who would not have a life in Palestine under Hamas, mind you, as one of the above videos from the Al-Aqsa Mosque speech showed.
 Nowadays the more outspoken groups in the western world seem largely divided in two polarizing groups, who seem unable or unwilling to juggle more than one opinion at the same time.
 'Palestine is oppressed by colonisers', end of discussion.
 The atrocities committed to babies, children and innocent families are simply ignored or cast aside as misinformation.
 And some aren't even up to date with the 7/10 attack itself.
 How embarrassing are these students..
 So they first go to a political rally for a Free Palestine in the midst of Israel attacking as a result of the 7/10 horrors... but then say they have no clue basically that happened and 'first need to be a bit more clued up on everything that's going on'.
 Peculiar order of things, and does this then show that they are sheep who blindly sided with what the majority of their fellow students went out marching for?
 And the other student is possibly even worse.
 When asked about her initial reaction when finding out about the 7/10 attack, she says: "I don't believe they did, did they..?" 👇😕😲

-REALITY CHECK: THIS IS WHAT HAMAS DEFENDERS AND PROTESTERS ARE JUSTIFYING:
+THIS IS WHAT HAMAS DOES

 Songs of the day